dmehta09/user_management_api_doc/#Witsby User management API Documentation.md

   ```
 ​
 - **Error Handling**:
-  - `400 Bad Request`: If the GraphQL query is malformed.
-  - `401 Unauthorized`: Invalid or missing token.
-  - GraphQL errors are encapsulated in the `errors` array in the response.
+  - In case of errors, this API follows the standard GraphQL practice.
+The HTTP status code for all responses is `200 OK`.
+To check for errors, inspect the `error` field in the response JSON.
+If present, it contains details about the encountered issues.
+Refer to the `Common Error Handling` section at the end of document for a comprehensive understanding of error handling.
 ​
 - **Test Scenarios**
   - Retrieve Levels (structures) and Hierarchy information for the institution with valid authorization.